 Creative burnout is physical, emotional, and creative fatigue.
-It is total exhaustion that brings all aspects of life to a halt.
-It is a combination of dread, anxiety, stress, and guilt.
-It can take weeks, months, or even years to overcome.
+It’s total exhaustion that brings all aspects of life to a halt.
+It’s an overwhelming combination of anxiety, stress, and guilt that can take weeks, months, or even years to overcome.

-But how can you burn out while doing something you love?
+But how can you burn out doing something you love?

-It’s soooo easy, let me tell you.
-I’ve been there and it creeps up on you.
+It’s so easy.
+I know from my own experience.
+I’ve been there and it creeps up on you, unexpectedly.

 (I get commissions for purchases made through links in this post.
 However, I only promote products I like and recommend)

-When you write your snappy artist’s bio it’s only a half-truth.
+When you write your snappy artist’s bio it’s only a half-truth, right?
 Inevitably, you end up highlighting the best bits and editing out the crap.
-To the outside world, your life is amazing and you have a dream life, right?
+To the outside world, your life is amazing and you have a dream life.

-Unfortunately, when you chase your dreams a strange thing happens, they disappear as soon as you get there.
+Unfortunately, a strange thing happens when you chase your dreams.
+They disappear as soon as you get there.